divyanshu-rawat/python-geolocation-plot/README.md

 * if you want to enter user defined data then please enter it in where.data file just add the name of the place,institution     you want to visualize on the map.

+* Run geoload.py to  Query Data written in where.data using Google API !.

 * Run geodump.py to read the data from the database so you can visualize it on a map.

-* Run geoload.py to  write records to where.js.

 * Open where.html to view the data in a browser.